 Image Search Report for Site

-The Image Search Reports are valuable for those with visually oriented sites (ex., travel sites).
-If you think that people are likely to search for images for your site, you are probably right.
-Let's say, for example, your site is all about Arabian horses or African safaris.
-Lots of "photo opps" for that theme!
-So...
+The Image Search Reports are valuable for those with visually oriented sites (e.g., travel sites).
+If you think that people are likely to search for images from your site, you're probably right.

-The is the first of two levels of image search reporting...
+This is the first of two levels of image search reporting...

 Study this list carefully.
 Focus on the high volume pages first.
 These are on the right side of the 80-20 rule.